Charles Lahr

-Charles Lahr (27 July 1885 – 1971), born Carl Lahr, was a German-born anarchist, London bookseller and publisher.
+Charles Lahr (27 July 1885 – 15 August 1971), born Carl Lahr, was a German-born Jewish anarchist, London bookseller and publisher.

+Biography

-Lahr was born at Bad Nauheim in the Rhineland, the eldest of 15 children in a farming family.
-He left Germany in 1905 to avoid military service and went to London, England where he lived until his death in 1971.
+Lahr was born at Bad Nauheim in the Rhineland, the eldest of 15 children "of peasant stock".
+He left Germany in 1905 to avoid military service and went to London, United Kingdom, where he lived until his death in 1971.

-In London he encountered the anarchist Guy Aldred (1886–1963), while working as a baker.
+In London he encountered the anarchist Guy Aldred while working as a baker.
 He was soon (1907) under police observation.
 He joined the Industrial Workers of the World in 1914; at that time he had a bookshop in Hammersmith.